Parent PLUS Loans or Cosigning Private Student Loans to Pay for CollegeNovember 22, 2016

-Many students begin college around 18 years old, and with Forbes’ estimated average yearly tuition cost of $43,500 per year, funding often requires assistance in the form of student loans.
+Many students begin college around 18 years old, and with the estimated average yearly tuition cost totaling $32,889 per year, funding often requires assistance in the form of student loans.
 Some students take out loans in their own names to pay back after graduation, but since annual loan limits in the federal program have not increased proportionately with rising tuition rates at many four-year colleges, parents often choose to help their children fill the financial aid gap with loans designed especially to supplement additional education costs.
-Parent PLUS loans or cosigning a loan are the top two options for parents looking to help fund a child’s college education – but what is the difference, and which is right for you?
+Parent PLUS loans or cosigning a private student loan are the top two options for parents looking to help fund a child’s college education – but what is the difference, and which is right for you?

-Cosigning a loan makes both the parent and the child mutually responsible for repayment.
+Cosigning student loans makes both the parent and the child mutually responsible for repayment.
 While a student does not need a cosigner to qualify for most federal loans, having a parent cosigner increases the chances of being approved for private loans needed to meet the total cost of attendance.
 The parent is not solely responsible for the loan, but if the child defaults or fails to make timely payments, the parents are required to take responsibility or risk damaging their credit score.
 Some experts caution parents against cosigning student loans, but in some cases it may be necessary in order for the child to be approved by private lenders.

 Parent PLUS Loans

 While some parents may be eager to help foot the bill for their child’s education, it is recommended to take advantage of Direct Loans first before taking out a Parent PLUS Loan.
 PLUS loans typically involve higher interest rates and fees than Direct Loans, and there is no grace period — the repayment process begins as soon as the final disbursement is made.

 However, remember that parents can always help pay for lower-cost loans that are solely in their child’s name, which may save everyone money.
 Ultimately, it is a personal choice that depends on the financial situation and preferences of the family.

 Refinancing Parent PLUS & Private Student Loans